 Thomas Cook have gone for an even more eye-catching option.
 The pop up window is a great way to grab customers' attention and inform them of your email newsletter:

 Social media giveaways are a popular way for businesses to interact with customers and encourage them to engage more.
 If your business has a Facebook, Instagram or Twitter page, try using a giveaway as an incentive for your followers to sign up to your newsletter.

-To ensure you’re sending the appropriate emails to your customers, it’s helpful to have an idea of what they might be interested in.
+To ensure you're sending the appropriate emails to your customers, it's helpful to have an idea of what they might be interested in when it comes to holidays and travel.
 You can do this by using list segmentation to split all of your contacts into separate interest groups based on their tastes and preferences.

 What do your customers want?

 One of the first things to identify is whether your customer is travelling for business or leisure.
 This will help you set the tone of your email as well as knowing which types of deals to send out to them.